 Placing your home on the Montrose Co real estate market can be a motivating way to get organized.
 Here are a few Pro Tips, from Aqua Design Studio, for getting the interior of your home ready for potential buyers while avoiding the seven common mistakes that tend to plague Montrose Colorado homes.

 1. Clutter, Clutter, Clutter

 We all have items in our homes that we are attached to, but that doesn’t mean that we should have each and every item on display.
-Narrow down your favorites and rotate them through out the year.
+Narrow down your favorites and rotate them throughout the year.
 For example, if you love art, try displaying your beloved beach scenes or a field of flowers in the spring and summer.
 Select a handful of items that are sentimental and place them around your home, but be sure to spread them out, carefully placing them so that you are not cluttering the space.
 If you have many items you use on a daily basis or have kids with a plethora of toys, contain the mayhem with stylish baskets arranged in an organized fashion.

 Does the hardware in your kitchen and bathrooms look dated or mismatched?
 A simple way to add a more modern look is to replace all the hardware with a sleek alternative.
 Try getting knobs or pulls that match the existing appliances for a cohesive look.
 Update tired bathrooms by removing toilet rugs and their matching toilet seat covers.
-You can replace with a modern rectangular rug, but place about 6″ away from toilet or leave the space free of mats if your floor shines on its own!
+You can replace it with a modern rectangular rug, but place about 6″ away from the toilet or leave the space free of mats if your floor shines on its own!